 - Plucky Comic Relief: Doiby Dickles is actually often fairly stalwart for a comic relief sidekick.
 He still has to ask Alan what things like being called a "moron" means, the answer to which gets him riled up enough to go deck the criminal who'd called him such.

-- Tap on the Head: Most Golden Age stories would have GL get knocked out by some convenient wooden object or another falling on his head midway through so the villains would have a chance to get away and things could be extended to full length.
+- Tap on the Head: What Green Lantern's vulnerability to wood usually came down to.
+Most Golden Age stories would have GL get knocked out by some convenient wooden object or another falling on his head or a hood getting in a lucky shot with a wooden object midway through, so the villains would have a chance to get away, and the story could make it to full length.

 - Track Trouble: Alan Scott became the Green Lantern when the Lantern saved his life after a blown up bridge killed everyone else aboard the train he was on.